Small-span Hermitian matrices over quadratic integer rings: Computation of small-span matrices up to size

 \subsection{Small-span matrices over quadratic integer rings}

 In order to obtain our results, we use a certain amount of computation.
 By Corollary~\ref{cor:interlaceSpan}, if $A$ is a small-span matrix then so is any principal submatrix of $A$.
-Hence, to compute small-span matrices we can start by creating a list of all $1 \times 1$ small-span matrices, then for each matrix in the list we consider all of its supergraphs and add to our list any that have small-span.
+Hence, to compute small-span matrices we can start by creating a list of all $1 \times 1$ small-span matrices, then for each matrix in the list we consider all of its supergraphs and add to our list any that are small-span.
 The list is then pruned with the goal of having at most one representative for each equivalence class.
 Since there is no canonical form in our equivalence class, we can only prune our list to some limited extent.
 We can repeat this growing process until all small-span matrices of the desired size are obtained.
 The algorithm we use is essentially the same as the one described in \cite{McKee:SmallSpan10}, with modifications to deal with irrational elements.
-Up to equivalence, we compute all small-span $\mathcal O_K$-matrices up to degree $8$, and in doing so, we also compute Hermitian matrices whose eigenvalues satisfy the small-span condition but whose characteristic polynomials do not have integer coefficients.
-As it turns out, these do not cause a problem and we will see that for $n > 6$, an $n \times n$ matrix whose eigenvalues satisfy the small-span condition also has an integer characteristic polynomial.
+Up to equivalence, for $d \in \Z$, we compute all small-span $\mathcal O_{\Q(\sqrt{d})}$-matrices up to size $8 \times 8$, and in doing so, we also compute Hermitian matrices whose eigenvalues satisfy the small-span condition but whose characteristic polynomials do not have integer coefficients.
+As it turns out, these do not cause a problem: we will see that for $n > 6$, an $n \times n$ matrix whose eigenvalues satisfy the small-span condition also has an integer characteristic polynomial.

-To make our computation more efficient we can bound the number of nonzero entries in a row of a small-span matrix.
+To make our computation more efficient, we can bound the number of nonzero entries in a row of a small-span matrix.
 The amount of computation required to prove this lemma varies according to the ring over which we are working.
-The ring $\Z[\omega]$ requires the most work.
+The ring $\mathcal O_{\Q(\sqrt{-3})} = \Z[\omega]$ (where we take $\omega = 1/2 + \sqrt{-3}/2$) requires the most work.